roman-milk/roman-milk.github.io/a-blackmail-tale.md

  "It's not always like that, is it?
 I mean, doing the butt thingy."
 She asked curiously.

  "Hardly.
 Never really.
 Not even close.
 You were pretty incredible," I told her.
 She was stretched out beside me, laying on her belly, and I reached down to rub those curvaceous cheeks of her tempting tail.
 My finger had a mind of it's own, as it preceded to lodge itself inside her butt again.
 She just gave a delicious little 'mmmm', and wiggled so I could get it a little deeper.
-Report_Story #2